Certifications / Microsoft

 If you're part way through earning a retiring MCSA (meaning you've passed at least one associated exam), you can do the following:

 1. Continue preparing for the original remaining exams.
-Pass them prior to the listed retirement dates to earn certification.
+Pass them before the listed retirement dates to earn certification.

 2. Stop preparing for the original exams and begin preparing for the transition exams (see below).
 Passing a transition exam will earn you a role-based certification.

-If you're preparing for your MCSE, you have until the retirement date to pass all associated exams.
-Pass them prior to the listed retirement dates to earn certification.
+If you're preparing for your MCSE, you must pass all associated exams by the retirement date.
+Pass them before the listed retirement dates to earn certification.

 Role-Based Replacement Exams

 To wrap your head around how the new role-based certifications fit with the old system, it's helpful to see the progression of old exams to new exams.
-Unfortunately, Microsoft doesn't help map old exams to new exams very well.
-Sometimes that's because there is no clear analog in the new role-based system, but in some cases there's a one-to-one comparison.
-Here's a list of the most popular retired exams and their role-based counterparts.
+Unfortunately, Microsoft doesn't help map old and new exams well.
+Sometimes, that's because there is no clear analog in the new role-based system, but there's a one-to-one comparison in some cases.
+Here are the most famous retired exams and their role-based counterparts.

-NOTE: Microsoft has released and then retired a number of beta exams as well.
-A few of these are represented here as well.
+NOTE: Microsoft has also released and then retired several beta exams, some of which are represented here.

 Microsoft Exam